devSchacht/essential-image-optimization/app/partials/book.md

 ### <a id="what-is-mozjpeg" href="#what-is-mozjpeg">What is MozJPEG?</a>

 Mozilla offers a modernized JPEG encoder in the form of [MozJPEG](https://github.com/mozilla/mozjpeg).
 It [claims](https://research.mozilla.org/2014/03/05/introducing-the-mozjpeg-project/) to shave up to 10% off JPEG files.
-Files compressed with MozJPEG work cross-browser and some of its features include progressive scan optimization, [trellis quantization](https://en.wikipedia.org/wiki/Trellis_quantization) (discarding details that compress the least) and a few decent [quantization table presets](https://calendar.perfplanet.com/2014/mozjpeg-3-0/) that help create smoother High-DPI images (although this is possible with ImageMagick if you're willing to wade through XML configs).
+Files compressed with MozJPEG work cross-browser and some of its features include progressive scan optimization, [trellis quantization](https://en.wikipedia.org/wiki/Trellis_quantization) (discarding details that compress the least) and a few decent [quantization table presets](https://calendar.perfplanet.com/2014/mozjpeg-3-0/) that help create smoother High-DPI images (although this is possible with ImageMagick if you're willing to wade through XML configurations).

 MozJPEG is supported in both [ImageOptim](https://github.com/ImageOptim/ImageOptim/issues/45) and there's a relatively reliable configurable [imagemin plugin](https://github.com/imagemin/imagemin-mozjpeg) for it.
 Here's a sample implementation with Gulp: